Residential Living Assistant - Relocation to Hershey, PA Required

 All qualified applicants will receive consideration for employment based on individual merit, skills, and qualifications, without regard to race, age, color, ancestry, national origin, religion, sex, military or veteran status, or disability or any other status protected by the laws or regulations in the locations where YAP operates.
 YAP will not tolerate discrimination or harassment based on any of these characteristics.

-Family Services Specialist (Adult Protective Services)
+Family Services Specialist (Childcare)

-Advocate Job In Roanoke, VA
+Advocate job in Roanoke, VA

 * NOTE: If you do not hold a State of Virginia Drivers License, you will be required to provide a certified copy of a DMV report from the state of previous residence before you can be considered for this position.*